Invite friends and family to read the obituary and add memories.

 Jack was known for his great sense of humor and his love of lighthearted teasing, often bringing smiles and laughter to those around him.
 At the same time, he was a deeply caring and thoughtful man who showed his love through quiet generosity, steady support, and devotion to his family.
 He took pride in providing for his children and ensuring their future security.

-A vigil for family and friends will be held on Friday, December 19, from 2:00 p.m. to 5:00 p.m. at English Funeral Chapel in Coeur d’Alene, Idaho.
+A gathering for family and friends will be held on Friday, December 19, from 2:00 p.m. to 5:00 p.m. at English Funeral Chapel in Coeur d’Alene, Idaho.
+A Celebration of Life, open to all who knew Jack, will be held in January at the Hayden Lake Eagles, with the date and time to be announced.

 English Funeral Chapel and Crematory